jborean93/PSDetour/docs/en-US/about_PSDetour.md

 * `[OutputType]` - to denote the return type of the function to hook
 * `param(...)` - all the arguments/parameters and their types of the function to hook
-* `$this` - a special variable that contains metadata about the hook, currently only the `Invoke` method and `State` property is implemented.
+* `$this` - a special variable that contains metadata about the hook, currently only the `Invoke` method, `State` property, and `DetouredModules` property are implemented.
 * `$using:...` - injects the variable named by `...` into the running action hook

 An example of a hook that just logs the input parameters and return values would look like: